flori/betterplace_apidocs/README.md

 Example: `foo:bar|lorem:ipsum`

-This way you may specify a primary and secondaray sort order: `order=rank:DESC|created_at:DESC`
+This way you may specify a primary and secondaray sort order like this `order=rank:DESC|created_at:DESC`, which will cause higher ranked objects to come first and more recently created objects come first if they have equal rank.

 * Split key and value by a colon `:`
 * Split multiple key-value-parameter by a pipe `|` (`%7C`)